ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 }
 ```

-This above config will allow VSCode to remotely attach to the delve debugger inside the api container.
+The above config will allow VSCode to remotely attach to the delve debugger inside the api container.

 # Building Images

 ### Creating the Go API Dockerfile

-Make a new `Dockerfile` for the api folder and open it in your editor.
-Add the following contents:
+Make a new `Dockerfile` for the `api` folder and open it in your editor.
+Add the following:

 ```
 # 1. FROM sets the baseImage to use for subsequent instructions.
-# Extend the official golang image as the base stage
+# Use the Golang image as the base stage of a multi-stage routine
 FROM golang:1.13.5 as base

 # 2. WORKDIR sets the working directory for any subsequent COPY, CMD, or RUN instructions
+# Change directory
 WORKDIR /api

-# 3. COPY copy files or folders from source to the destination path in the image's filesystem# Copy the api code into /api in the image filesystemCOPY . .
+# 3. COPY copy files or folders from source to the destination path in the image's filesystem
+# Copy the api code into /api in the image's filesystem
+COPY . .

-# 4. RUN executes commands on top of the current image as a new layer and commit the results.# Install go module dependencies to the image filesystemRUN go mod download
+# 4. RUN executes commands on top of the current image as a new layer and commit the results.
+# Install go module dependencies in the image's filesystem
+RUN go mod download

-# 5. Extend the base stage and create a new stage called dev
+# 5. Extend the base stage to create a new stage named dev
 FROM base as dev

 # 6. ENV sets an environment variable